auth0/jwks-rsa-java/README.md

 `GuavaCachedJwkProvider` cache the jwk in a LRU in memory cache, if the jwk is not found in the cache it will ask another provider for it and store it's result in the cache.

-> By default it stores 5 keys for 10 hours but these values can be changed
+> By default it stores 5 keys for 10 minutes, but these values can be changed.

 ```java
 JwkProvider http = new UrlJwkProvider("https://samples.auth0.com/");